-This is my fourteenth September at U of T Scarborough, and it is a truly inspiring place to be.
-Although we are still transitioning out of the pandemic and not yet able to gather fully in person, we hope that your experiences this term enable you to forge new paths, build life-long connections and friendships, and engage in transformative learning that will shape your contribution to our world and our historical moment.
-Know that we are here to support you and to ensure that your experience at UT Scarborough is both academically and personally rewarding.
+This is my sixteenth September at U of T Scarborough, and my first as the Acting Vice-Dean Teaching, Learning & Undergraduate Programs.
+I’m looking very much forward to the coming year and hope that your experiences this term, on campus and off, as part of our community, will engage your passion for learning.
+Along with challenges will come innovative opportunities, life-long connections and friendships, explore new pathways, and engage in transformative learning that will shape your contribution to our world and our historical moment.

 Wishing you all the best for the year ahead.